-CSS is designed primarily to enable the separation of presentation and content, including aspects such as the layout, colors, and fonts.
-This separation can improve content accessibility, provide more flexibility and control in the specification of presentation characteristics, enable multiple HTML pages to share formatting by specifying the relevant CSS in a separate .css file, and reduce complexity and repetition in the structural content.
+CSS is designed to enable the separation of presentation and content, including layout, colors, and fonts.
+This separation can improve content accessibility, provide more flexibility and control in the specification of presentation characteristics, enable multiple web pages to share formatting by specifying the relevant CSS in a separate .css file, and reduce complexity and repetition in the structural content.

-Separation of formatting and content makes it possible to present the same markup page in different styles for different rendering methods, such as on-screen, in print, by voice (via speech-based browser or screen reader), and on Braille-based tactile devices.
-It can also display the web page differently depending on the screen size or viewing device.
-Readers can also specify a different style sheet, such as a CSS file stored on their own computer, to override the one the author specified.
+Separation of formatting and content also makes it feasible to present the same markup page in different styles for different rendering methods, such as on-screen, in print, by voice (via speech-based browser or screen reader), and on Braille-based tactile devices.
+CSS also has rules for alternate formatting if the content is accessed on a mobile device.

 The CSS specifications are maintained by the World Wide Web Consortium (W3C).
 Internet media type (MIME type)